 For the Citadel Theatre in 2019, he created a twentieth-century version of A Christmas Carol, set in a department store.

 Van Belle was appointed writer-in-residence at the Edmonton Library for 2017.
-He is married to actor Vanessa Sabourin, co-founder of The Maggie Tree; they have two young children.
+He is married to actor Vanessa Sabourin, co-founder of The Maggie Tree; they have two daughters.

 Profile by Anne Nothof, Athabasca University